ComuGamersES/sentey/README.md

 # Sentey
-Protect your Spigot server against IP forwarding exploits, block unknown BungeeCord and/or Velocity proxies and even create a Honeypot if you want.
+Protect your Spigot server against IP forwarding exploits, block unknown BungeeCord and Velocity proxies and even create a Honeypot if you want.

 ## Use a firewall!